gbalats/gbalats.github.io/_posts/2016-10-24-macro-constructors.md

-Notice that there are two actual heap context constructors (`HeapContext:New0` and `HeapContext:New1`) and two corresponding rules that use them to create heap contexts.
-The transformation should take every rule of the program with `Record` in its head, and replace it with two new rules that are the result of weaving each such rule with each of the two rules that create the actual context.
+Notice that there are two actual heap context constructors (`HeapContext:New0` and `HeapContext:New1`) and two corresponding rules, let's call them `a1` and `a2`, that use these constructors to create heap contexts.
+The transformation should take every rule, `r`, of the program (in the core analysis logic) with `Record` in its head, and replace `r` with two new rules that are the result of weaving `a1` and `a2` into `r`.

+### Implementation of Macro-Constructors

+There are many obvious constraints that the compiler should enforce, regarding macro-constructors.
+These come to mind...

+For rules that contain a macro-constructor atom in their bodies:

+* the head of the rule should contain an actual constructor atom
+* this atom and the macro-constructor one should bind the same variable, as the returned created entity
+* we could even enforce the body of the rule to be an and-expression and the head to contain only the constructor atom, just to make the transformation easier, even though more flexibility could be possible in some cases

+For rules that contain a macro-constructor atom in their head:

+* the macro-constructor atom should have the same restrictions as if it were an ordinary constructor

+There is no major challenge in the transformation itself, but rather at the modularity of the approach.
+When should this transformation take place?
+When compiling a project or lazily at runtime?
+What if we add some logic that uses macro constructors, without providing the actual constructors yet?

+The following approach seems to achieve a good compromise:

+1. During compilation, we treat macro-constructors as regular constructors, but mark them specially.
+2. We prohibit the addition of any logic that refers to macro-constructors, without first having loaded the logic that resolves them to the actual constructors.
+3. If we have already loaded such logic, we perform the transformation each time we load additional logic that uses (macro-in-head) the predefined macro-constructors, so as to completely eliminate them from the actual logic to be added to the database.

+This way, our primary limitation will be that we'll have to provide and load definitions for the macro-constructors prior to adding any more logic---just as, in conventional languages, all symbols have to be resolved at link-time to produce an executable.

 <!-- References and links -->